filippovarini/sharktrack/sharktrack-user-guide.md

 ## Overview
 This page provides a guide on running the SharkTrack ML model on your BRUVS videos to detect shark in them.

+> If you already have an output and want to comput MaxN, jump to [this guide](./annotation-pipelines.md)

 <img src="./static/test-output/detections/11.jpg" width=400/>

 *An example of SharkTrack output detection.
 Learn more [here](./annotation-pipelines.md#step-0-understand-the-output)*